 Windmill Software Connects Sartorius Balances

 Windmill software lets you continually log data from Sartorius balances, and other instruments with RS232, RS485 or TCP/IP serial ports, on a PC running Windows.
 All data is time-stamped and can be imported into Excel either during or after data collection.
-Our Windmill with the COMIML software is currently reduced from £145 to £50 when you buy from our on-line catalogue.

 - Run the Windmill ComDebug program and enter your balance's settings.